 If you suspect you may have been drugged, report it immediately to hospital staff.
 The window period to collect evidence of drugs (either through a urine sample or blood) is extremely short.
 The sample will be analyzed at a forensic lab.

-In order to preserve any forensic evidence, ask the nurse, doctor and/or advocate to explain the rape kit—what it is, how it is performed, what the process is once it is completed and the pros and cons of the procedure.
+Ask the nurse, doctor and/or advocate to explain the rape kit—what it is, how it is performed, what the process is once it is completed and the pros and cons of the procedure.
 If there was no penetration, you may still have the kit completed to obtain evidence elsewhere on your body.
 Know that you can have evidence collected without choosing to file a police report—immediately or ever.
+These are called anonymous or unreported kits.
 Federal law requires jurisdictions to offer survivors access to a medical forensic examination free of charge and regardless of whether or not they decide to participate in the criminal justice process.

 If you do decide to move forward with a criminal prosecution, a member of law enforcement will take possession of the rape kit to maintain the chain of custody.
 If you are undecided about reporting the assault to law enforcement, state laws meant to protect victims' rights will dictate how long your kit is to be stored, either at a police station or crime lab—or in some cases, at the hospital—depending on the state's procedures.
 While testing a rape kit before the survivor has filed a police report is not always prohibited by law, it is certainly a best practice to honor the survivor's choice and refrain from testing until she or he has decided to participate in the criminal justice process.